AxisCorporation/Quill/README.md

 ```
 - Avoid leaving large chunks of code commented out, if you wish to leave a backup of your previous code consider creating a separate file locally.
 - Avoid ambiguous names (e.g. `Backup2.txt`).
-- Unreasonable requests (e.g. a merge request consisting of more than a 1,000 lines) will not be humoured.
+- Unreasonable requests (e.g. a merge request consisting of more than a few thousand lines) will not be humoured.

 A failure to comply may result in your code be rejected or even being taken out of the development team based on how egregious the non-compliance is.